Alliedium/molecule-playbook-testing/README.md

 This playbook installs Apache and should work on the latest versions of Red Hat-based and Debian-based OSes, at a minimum:

-  - CentOS 8
+  - RockyLinux 9
-  - Debian 10
+  - Debian 11

 Create a new molecule scenario: